 Certified Scrum Developer Training with Ron Jeffries and Chet Hendrickson

 Michigan Technology Services offers instructor-led Certified Scrum Developer (CSD) training, as well as other Agile and Scrum courses, through a partnership with Chet Hendrickson.
-Our August 2021 CSD workshop will be co-taught by Chet and his longtime consulting partner, Ron Jeffries.

 In a pre-Covid world our training would take place at our location in the Farmington Hills/Novi area, 20 miles outside of Detroit, or at your location anywhere around the world.
 Our Agile developer workshops and coaching sessions are now offered live online/virtually, reducing your need to travel.

 Note that while many CST’s fly into metro Detroit to deliver a class, and then leave, we live here and support the local Agile community.
 We continue to sponsor regional Agile conferences and local Agile and Scrum meetups.
 We have strong ties to Agile companies in the metro Detroit area.
 We have successfully run Agile courses for multiple teams in the Great Lakes area.

 You’ll see CSD courses listed with big lists of buzzwords (Ron, Chet, and Bryan know them too) but terms like SOLID won’t help you if you don’t know how to recognize them in the code.

 This intensive three-day course will prepare you to take on the Scrum Developer role.